ageitgey/face_recognition/README.rst

 Caveats
 -------

--  The face recognition model is trained on adults does not work very well on children.
+-  The face recognition model is trained on adults and does not work very well on children.
 It tends to mix up children quite easy using the default comparison threshold of 0.6.

 Thanks